andre-ls/dactory/Field_Specifications/Orders/Shield_Color.md

 - Null Support: No Nulls
 - Values Entered By: User
 - Required Value: Yes
-- Range of Values: Any ID of the Shield Colors Table.
+- Range of Values: Any Shield Color ID of the Shield Colors Table.
 - Edit Rule: Enter Now, Edits Not Allowed